Recessions Explained: Definition, Warning Signs and What Happens During One

 What Does It Mean for Your Investments and Retirement Funds?

-- Grow your emergency savings fund.
-Unemployment hit nearly 10% during the Great Recession, and it’s important to prepare for the worst.
+- Grow your emergency savings fund and pay down debt.
 A good rule of thumb is to have six months’ worth of salary saved up in case disaster strikes.
-That’s not a feasible statistic for everyone, but the more you save now, the better off you will be in the long run.
+That’s not a feasible statistic for everyone, but the more you save now and less you have in debt, the better off you will be in the long run.

 - Take the time to analyze your finances.
-A plethora of personal finance apps, such as Mint and You Need a Budget, help with budgeting.
-Or, check out these free budget templates compiled by GOBankingRates.
+A plethora of personal finance apps, such as Mint and YNAB, can help you with budgeting.
+Or, you can use a budget template to create your own budget.
 Oftentimes, it helps to track your spending thoroughly to see where you should cut spending.

 FAQHere are the answers to some of the most frequently asked questions about recessions.

 - What does a recession do to the average person?

 - Recessions impact everyone differently but generally, unemployment will rise and the stock market will suffer.

 - Do prices go down in a recession?

 - Yes, typically home values and prices in general for household goods will go down during a recession.